tomaszkacprzak/tomaszkacprzak.github.io/index.md

 This site is under construction.

 Welcome to Tomasz Kacprzak's homepage
-I am a postdoctoral researcher at ETH Zurich, as well as having worked at the University College London and the University of Manchester.
+I am a senior researcher at ETH Zurich, as well as having worked at the University College London and the University of Manchester.

 Links: